Tina Fey Brought To Tears At Close Of ‘Rise Up New York!’ Benefit For Those Impacted By COVID-19

 Tina Fey was brought to tears at the close of the Rise Up New York!
 The Robin Hood Relief Benefit for those impacted by the coronavirus pandemic in the state.
-After a series of celebrity performances and speeches, including videos of the way the virus has heavily impacted the lives of the state’s residents, Tina learned that the overall total raised at the end of the one-hour special was $115,000,000, an amount which made her cry at the generosity of all those who donated.
+After a series of celebrity performances and speeches, including videos of the way the virus has heavily impacted the lives of the state’s residents, Tina learned that the overall total raised at the end of the one-hour special was $115 million, an amount that made her cry at the generosity of all those who donated.

 “Thank you to everyone who gave and gave and gave from all over the world.
 There’s so much more to do.
 Okay. $115 million.
 We did this.
 You did this, we are difference makers. $115 million, what a great day for New York,” she cried.